This blog may contain affiliate links. Read our disclosure policy for more info.

 Who will love this hotel: Families on a budget (in summer) or those skiing at Coronet Peak during winter in Queenstown.
 The hotel sits at the base of the access road.

 Why it’s a top choice: it’s away from the hustle and bustle of downtown Queenstown but not too far at just a 7-minute drive.
 It’s surrounded by stunning mountain scenery.
-If you visit here in Winter it is very close to Coronet Peak ski resort.
+If you visit New Zealand in winter, it’s very close to Coronet Peak ski resort.
 Plus, it’s only 1 km from the famous Shotover Jet and the Onsen Pools are just across the road.
 There’s a popular bowling alley here too!

 Important info to note: It’s a 7-minute drive from the hotel to downtown Queenstown but the hotel offers a complimentary shuttle service that operates on a timetable.
 The car park (though complimentary) can get quite muddy after rainfall.
 Can be some road noise from rooms facing the road.

 8. Mercure Queenstown Resort